 - E. Authorized Financial Institutions, Depositories, And Broker/Dealers: - 1.
 A list will be maintained of financial institutions and depositories authorized to provide investment services.
 In addition, a list will be maintained of approved security broker/dealers selected by creditworthiness (e.g., a minimum capital requirement of \$10,000,000.00 and at least 5 years of operation).
-These may include "primary" dealers or regional dealers that qualify under Securities and Exchange Commission (SEC) rule 15C3-1 (uniform net capital rule). - 2.
-All financial institutions and broker/dealers who desire to become qualified for investment transactions must supply the following as appropriate: - a.
-Audited financial statements demonstrating compliance with state and federal capital adequacy guidelines. - b.
-Proof of Financial Industry Regulatory Authority (FINRA) certification (not applicable to certificate of deposit counterparties). - c.
+These may include "primary" dealers or regional dealers that qualify under Securities and Exchange Commission (SEC) rule 15C3-1 (uniform net capital rule). - All financial institutions and broker/dealers who desire to become qualified for investment transactions must supply the following as appropriate: - a.
+Audited financial statements demonstrating compliance with state and federal capital adequacy guidelines. - Proof of National Association of Securities Dealers-Financial Industry Regulatory Authority (NASDFINRA) certification (not applicable to certificate of deposit counterparties). - c.
 Proof of state registration. - d.
-Certification of having reviewed the Colorado Revised Statutes 24-75-601, et seq.and the town of Erie's investment policy. - e.
-Evidence of adequate insurance coverage. - 3.
-An annual review of the financial condition and registration of all qualified financial institutions and broker/dealers will be conducted by the investment officer. - 4.
-Selection of financial institutions and broker/dealers authorized to engage in transactions will be at the sole discretion of the town, except where the town utilizes an external investment advisor in which case the town may rely on the advisor for selection.
+Certification of having read and understood and agreeing to comply with reviewed the Colorado Revised Statutes 24-75-601, et seq.and the town of Erie's investment policy. - e.
+Evidence of adequate insurance coverage. - An annual review of the financial condition and registration of all qualified financial institutions and broker/dealers will be conducted by the investment officer. - Selection of financial institutions and broker/dealers authorized to engage in transactions will be at the sole discretion of the town, except where the town utilizes an external investment advisor in which case the town may rely on the advisor for selection.
 If the town uses an external investment advisor, the advisor will conduct due diligence of qualified financial institutions and broker dealers and share such information with the investment officer.